Actor Gene Wilder, star of Mel Brooks movies, dies at 83

-Gene Wilder, the frizzy-haired actor who brought his deft comedic touch to such unforgettable roles as the neurotic accountant in "The Producers" and the deranged animator of "Young Frankenstein," has died.
+Gene Wilder, the frizzy-haired actor who brought his deft comedic touch to such unforgettable roles as the neurotic accountant in "The Producers" and the mad scientist of "Young Frankenstein," has died.
 He was 83.

 Wilder's nephew said Monday that the actor and writer died late Sunday at his home in Stamford, Connecticut, from complications from Alzheimer's disease.

-Note: This story has been corrected to show that Gene Wilder was born in 1933, not 1935.
-Also Gilda Radner and Wilder co-starred in "The Woman in Red," not "The Lady in Red."